-Despite these challenges, the use of mobile processing units stands as a promising approach to enhance regional innovation, support small-scale producers, and promote sustainable food processing practices.
-To maximize their benefits, policymakers should consider supportive measures like financial incentives and infrastructure development to address the associated costs and logistical limitations.
+Despite these challenges, the use of mobile processing units as researched in FOX but also beyond stands as a promising approach to enhance regional innovation, support small-scale producers, and promote sustainable food processing practices.
+To maximize their benefits, policymakers should consider supportive measures like emphasize the development and exploitation of these kind of units for small-scale producers, financial incentives and infrastructure development to address the associated costs and logistical limitations.